Steelray Project Analyzer - User Guide

 The criteria categories are also equipped to perform fast inline searches.
 This functionality is designed to help you quickly locate criteria by name or description.

-In the sample above, the text "base" was entered into the search field.
-This searched all available categories for any criteria that contained those letters.
-In this example we matched three criteria spanning two categories.
-There was a match in the Data Quality category for Baseline Vertical Schedule Integration and Tasks with Missing Baseline Dates.
-An additional match was found in the Performance category for Baseline Execution Index.
+In the example above, the text "base" was entered into the search field.
+This searched all available categories for any criteria containing those letters.
+In this example, we matched five criteria spanning three categories.

 Place a check next to the Search Name and Description checkbox and the description will be searched and the criteria items that match will be shown.